jmabeynot/jmabeynot.github.io/src/index.rst

       .. bs-box::
          :class: py-auto
-         :service: Payment methods accepted
+         :service: Payment methods accepted:

-         I accept all debit/credit, and HSA cards.
+         Debit/Credit and HSA cards.
 Your payment method of choice will be kept on file, and your card will be charged after each session.
 All payments are due in full at the time of service.